aljosaosep/4DGVT/README.md

 ## Prerequisite

 In order to run the code, your setup has to meet the following minimum requirements (tested versions in parentheses.
 Other versions might work, too):
+* cmake (tested with 3.9.6, earlier versions should work too)
 * GCC 5.4.0
+* Libs:
   * Eigen (3.x)
   * Boost (1.55 or later)
   * OpenCV (3.0.0 + OpenCV contrib)